Regulations and procedures

 - The Chairman may appoint to membership of Board committees any Board Member, and also any persons whose expertise and professional experience, as well as commitment to the policies and practices of the School, the Chairman reasonably considers will assist in the operation of the business of the School.

-- A quorum for meetings of Board committees is 3 members of the committee, of whom at least two must be Board Members.
+- A quorum for meetings of Board committees is three members of the committee, of whom at least two must be Board Members.

 - The Chairman may attend any meeting of Board committees and may exercise full voting rights at any such meeting.